 As part of this series, I want to delve into the three main types of accounts that most Canadians will be using to save money for the future.
 Of course many Canadians choose not to save at all, instead focusing on buying a super-expensive house and struggling to pay the mortgage and home ownership costs.
-Or partying your pretty pants off -- woohoo!
+But at The Rich Moose we're different!

-If there's anything I have learned since I first started investing (back when I was around 19 years old), nothing -- not even sacred home ownership -- replaces proper saving in retirement accounts.
-Sorry Canucks, your house will not pay for dentures, vitamin D vacations, and Depends!
+If there's anything I have learned over the years, nothing—not even sacred home ownership—replaces proper saving in retirement accounts.
+Sorry folks, your house will not pay for dentures, vitamin D vacations, and Depends!

 There are three primary accounts that Canadians can use to save for the future:

-For the first post of the series, I will dive into the Tax Free Savings Account (TFSA) because it's the first -- and best -- place for the majority of Canadians to save for retirement.
+For the first post of the series, I will dive into the Tax Free Savings Account (TFSA) because it's the best place for the majority of Canadians to save for retirement.
 I naturally would prefer we call it the Tax Free Retirement Account, but you just can't help politicians and the big banks so TFSA it is.

 The TFSA is the most misused retirement account without a doubt.
 Instead of using TFSAs to their full potential, the vast majority of Canadians who have actually bothered to open a magical TFSA just plunk their money into a big bank TFSA which acts like a Not-So-High Interest Savings Account.
 Current interest rates are a phenomenal 0.5%.
 If you were 18 in 2009 (when the TFSA was introduced), you can contribute a cumulative total of $52,000 in 2017.
-Your interest on that for 2017 will be a total of $260.
-So wow!
-Don't forget to thank The Nice Lady @ The Bank because you might save up to $130 in tax depending on your province and income level.
+Your interest on that for 2017 will be a pitiful total of $260.

 What most Canadians don't know is they can actually use their TFSA to invest in anything that you could buy within your RRSP.
-The TFSA is actually a vehicle for investments, not a product in itself.
-If you open a TFSA with Questrade (like I do), and invested in ETFs according to my Balanced Portfolio in 2016 (when you could have a contributed total of $46,500), you would have earned $5812.50 last year.
-Because you contribute to your TFSA with after-tax money, unlike the RRSP (for next week), you won't ever be taxed on it again.
+The TFSA is a vehicle for investments, not a product in itself.
+If you open a TFSA with Questrade (like I do), and invested in ETFs following a standard growth portfolio of 80% stocks and 20% bonds in 2016 (when you could have a contributed total of $46,500), you would have earned $5,800 in tax-free investment returns last year.

 The true magic of the TFSA comes with time and compounding interest.
 In fact, if you simply max out your TFSA every year from the time you're 18 until 65, you could amass a truly amazing amount of completely tax-free wealth which could generate a nice amount of tax-free, non-reportable income.